MetricT/TN_Politics/README.md

 # TN_Politics

-This is a repo for hosting poltical data related to Tennesse politics
+This is a repo for hosting poltical data related to Tennessee politics.

 # Datasets: